-The Fund invests in financial assets that are traded on registered exchanges and private placec.
-Liquidity risk
+The Fund holds financial assets that are traded on registered exchanges and private placements.

 Other price risk is managed through a diversification of the financial assets portfolio.
 The managers of the Fund set prudent exposure limits among its asset classes.
-The Fund's overall investment exposures are monitored on a daily basis and are reviewed monthly by the Investment Managers.
+The Fund's overall investment exposures are monitored on a daily basis and are reviewed quarterly by the Investment Managers.